Papeda (food): Locations

 In southern Sulawesi mainly Luwu and Tana Toraja, Kapurung is made from cooked sago congee which is picked up using chopsticks or fork and rolled into a ball.
 Usually it is served with beans, vegetable and fish in a soup.
 While in Southeast Sulawesi, specifically from Tolaki tribe, Sinonggi, sago congee is served separately from the side dishes more akin to Papeda.
 It needs to be picked up by specially designed wooden sticks.

 There are similar dishes in Malaysia, where it is called linut, part of the Bruneian Malay, Bisaya, Lundayeh/Lun Bawang, Bajau and Kadazan-Dusun cuisine in the East Malaysia states of Sabah and Melanau in Sarawak, and in Brunei, where it is called ambuyat.

 Menu variations

 In general, papeda is consumed with mackerel and fish broth, but it can be replaced with red snapper, tuna, or cork fish.
 Most of these fishes are spiced with turmeric and lime, giving a distinctive yellow color on the broth.
 Papeda is sometimes also consumed with boiled starchy tubers, such as those of cassava or yam.
-Besides yellow broth and fish, papeda can be enjoyed with sayur ganemo, which is made from young melinjo leaves, stir-fried papaya flowers and red chilies.
+Besides yellow broth and fish, papeda can be served with sayur ganemo, which is made from young melinjo leaves, stir-fried papaya flowers and red chilies.